About - Photographer John Palmer

 Staff Photographer at the Sacramento Bee.

 Working at the Bee was a remarkable experience, photographing daily assignments for a prominent newspaper.
-One day, I might be working on an assignment with the Governor, and the next, I could be covering Pet of the Week.
+One day, you might be working on an assignment with the Governor, and the next, you could be covering Pet of the Week.

 1974 - 2000

-The owner of Palmer Photographic and Digital initially operated a traditional black-and-white laboratory.
-In 1990, the company expanded its offerings by integrating digital services and pioneering digital photography, with locations in Sacramento and Mountain View, California.
-The services provided included photographic processing, scanning, digital printmaking, and desktop imaging solutions.
+Palmer Photographic and Digital began as a conventional black-and-white laboratory.
+In 1990, the organization expanded its services by incorporating digital solutions and pioneering digital photography, thereby establishing facilities in Sacramento and Mountain View, California.
+The company offered photographic processing, scanning, digital printmaking, and desktop imaging services.